suganthi05/tinyApp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server the `npm start` command (conigured in package.json).
+- Run the development web server using the `npm start` command (conigured in package.json).